 North Park University’s pre-professional track for dentistry is a sequence of courses and advising that will give you a solid foundation for your applications to competitive dental schools around the country.
 The pre-dentistry track should accompany a major—most often biology or chemistry—where you’ll gain a foundation in life sciences and how the human body works.

-Pre-dentistry students are advised by faculty in the Biology Department, often Dr. Jeff Nelson.
-Dr. Nelson is himself a North Park alum and received his MD from the University of Illinois College of Optometry and Loyola University Stritch School of Medicine.
+Pre-dentistry students are advised by faculty in the Biology Department and the director of health professions advising, Viviana Martinez, who has previous admissions experience working at Illinois College of Optometry and Loyola University Stritch School of Medicine.
 They will speak with you about your particular interests in dental health, and help you stay on track throughout your program at North Park.
-Because of small class sizes at North Park, Dr. Nelson and your other professors will get to know you, your professional goals and interests, and work with you one-on-one to find the best courses and experiences to help you reach those goals.
-Our Pre-Professional Committee—a group of faculty in the Division of Life and Physical Science and director of health professions advising—will work with you to make sure you are prepared for your applications and interviews for dental school.
+Because of small class sizes at North Park, your professors and Viviana will get to know you, your professional goals and interests, and work with you one-on-one to find the best courses and experiences to help you reach those goals.
+Our Pre-Health Advising Committee—a group of faculty in the Division of Life and Physical Science and director of health professions advising—will work with you to make sure you are prepared for your applications and interviews for dental school.

 Course Sequences and Activities